18F/bpa-fedramp-dashboard/README.md

 ### Manifest

-1. Documents that are posted to eBuy are available for in the folder labeled [Posted to eBuy] (https://github.com/18F/bpa-fedramp-dashboard/tree/master/Posted-to-eBuy)
+1. Documents that are posted to eBuy are available for in the folder labeled [Posted to eBuy] (https://github.com/18F/bpa-fedramp-dashboard/tree/master/Posted-to-eBuy).
+These documents will remain consistent with any changes or updates made to the documents in eBuy.

 2. The original drafts remain online in Pre-Solicitation Documents